Azure/azure-service-bus-dotnet/.github/CONTRIBUTING.md

 If you encounter any bugs, please file an issue [here](https://github.com/Azure/azure-service-bus-dotnet/issues/new) and make sure to fill out the provided template with the requested information.

-To suggest a new feature or changes that could be made to Azure PowerShell, file an issue the same way you would for a bug, but remove the provided template and replace it with information about your suggestion.
+To suggest a new feature or changes that could be made, file an issue the same way you would for a bug, but remove the provided template and replace it with information about your suggestion.

 ### Pull Requests